Day of the Shining Star: Celebration

 The holiday begins on 16 February and lasts for two days.
 Celebrations are observed throughout the country.
 The capital, Pyongyang, has observances such as mass gymnastics, music performances, fireworks displays, military demonstrations, and mass dancing parties.
 Boulevards are lined up with flags and banners.
-Millions of people visit the Kumsusan Palace of the Sun where both Kim Il-sung and Kim Jong-il lay in state.
+Millions of people visit the Kumsusan Palace of the Sun where both Kim Il Sung and Kim Jong Il lay in state.
 Exhibitions of the bloom Kimjongilia take place.
-The plant, a hybrid begonia, is named after Kim and has been cultivated to bloom around the Day of the Shining Star.
-The North Korean government often allocates more food and energy to the people on Day of the Shining Star than they normally receive.
+The hybrid begonia plant is named after Kim and has been cultivated to bloom around the Day of the Shining Star.
+The North Korean government often allocates more food and energy to the people on the Day of the Shining Star than they usually receive.
 Children are given candy, and it is one of the few occasions on which new members are admitted to the Korean Children's Union.
 Vitaly Mansky's 2015 documentary film Under the Sun chronicles the run-up to such a ceremony on the Day of the Shining Star.

 Government and business offices, banks, and retail outlets close for its observance.
 Weddings are commonly held on this day.

-The two-month period between the Day of the Shining Star and the Day of the Sun is known as the Loyalty Festival Period and festivities occur throughout.
-On the calendar, the Day of the Shining Star takes place after the Generalissimo Day (대원수추대일,14 February, commemorating Kim Jong-il's accession to the rank of Taewonsu) and before the International Women's Day (8 March).
-The Day of the Shining Star is one of three days celebrating Kim Jong-il on the calendar, the other two being the Generalissimo Day and the Day of Songun (25 August, commemorating the beginning of Kim's Songun, or army-first, leadership).
+The two month between the Day of the Shining Star and the Day of the Sun is known as the Loyalty Festival Period, and festivities occur throughout.
+On the calendar, the Day of the Shining Star takes place after the Generalissimo Day (대원수추대일, 14 February, commemorating Kim Jong Il's accession to the rank of Taewonsu) and before the International Women's Day (8 March).
+The Day of the Shining Star is one of three days celebrating Kim Jong Il on the calendar, the other two being the Generalissimo Day and the Day of Songun (25 August, commemorating the beginning of Kim's Songun, or army-first leadership).